 The Master of Counselling and Applied Psychotherapy and its nested awards: the Graduate Certificate in Counselling and the Graduate Diploma of Counselling, provide postgraduate qualifications for those seeking to enhance their skills in the professional domain of counselling and psychotherapy.
 The qualifications also meet the need of those seeking work in community and business settings to facilitate positive human change.

-The Master of Counselling and Applied Psychotherapy qualification has been designed to specifically address the Psychotherapy and Counselling Federation of Australia (PACFA) Training Standards for 2014.
-For details on PACFA training standards and member associations go to pacfa.org.au.
-This course currently has PACFA accreditation pending.
+The Master of Counselling and Applied Psychotherapy qualification has been designed to specifically address the Psychotherapy and Counselling Federation of Australia (PACFA) Training Standards for 2014 and has PACFA accreditation.
+For further details on PACFA training standards and member associations go to pacfa.org.au

 Note: early exit qualifications for this course may allow you to achieve a Graduate Certificate in Counselling or a Graduate Diploma in Counselling.
 Please ask for more information or see “early exit qualifications” below.